rocket4321/nx584mqtt/README.rst

 This package is designed to be a direct replacement for pynx584.
 Connection services allow for HTTP server (flask) and/or MQTT client (paho-mqtt).

 MQTT provides considerable improvements in zone change latency.
-Also, since flask is really designed only for development and is considered unstable, HTTP usage is not suggested.
+Also, since flask is really designed only for development and is considered unstable, HTTP usage is not suggested, but only is provided for backwards-compability.

 Install Locally